AstrobioMike/AstrobioMike.github.io/unix/getting_unix_env.md

 * If the operating system is Windows 10 or later, it includes a way to run a Unix-like command-line environment.
 You can follow the helpful steps outlined [here](https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/) to get set up.

 ## Earlier than Windows 10
-* If the operating system is an earlier version, you can set up a command-line working environment relatively easily through [Git for Windows](https://gitforwindows.org/) by following these steps.
+* If the operating system is an earlier version, one way you can set up a command-line working environment is through [Git for Windows](https://gitforwindows.org/).
+Here are the steps that I followed when trying this with the version noted below.
   * Download the "Git-2.22.0-64-bit.exe" file from the Git for Windows [download page](https://github.com/git-for-windows/git/releases/tag/v2.22.0.windows.1) (scroll down a little bit to "Assets")
   * After it is finished downloading, run the installer by opening the file and proceed through the installation:
     * installing in the default folder location is fine